relaycoder/repograph/README.md

 -   **Master Code Navigation:** Understand how components are interconnected, making it easier to trace logic and predict the impact of changes.
 -   **Prioritize Refactoring:** Identify highly-central but frequently changed files—prime candidates for refactoring and stabilization.
 -   **Enhance AI Context:** Feed a structured, ranked, and semantically-rich overview of your codebase to LLMs for vastly improved code generation, analysis, and Q&A.
+-   **Power Advanced Tooling:** Rich symbol qualifiers enable integration with sophisticated code analysis tools like `scn-ts` for enhanced visualization and understanding.
 -   **Streamline Architectural Reviews:** Get a high-level, data-driven view of your system's architecture to facilitate design discussions.

 ## 📸 Gallery: Example Output